 Ground Control reduce emissions on United Utilities contract

-At the end of April we introduced battery powered grounds maintenance equipment to our United Utilities, EMCOR contract at Lingley Mere Business Park, UU head office.
+At the end of April we introduced battery powered grounds maintenance equipment to our United Utilities, EMCOR UK contract at Lingley Mere Business Park, UU head office.

 Continuing our focus on innovation, sustainability, and reduction of our carbon footprint, we have invested £2000 in brand new battery powered equipment, adding a blower, long arm hedgecutter, short arm hedgecutter and strimmer to the contract at Lingley Mere.